 And we even made some music on board the boat with Kerry drumming away and everyone else having maracas.
 It was a lot of fun.
 All of the programs are structured to care for personal safety and adhere to woodland ethics, which you’ll learn about also.

-What you need to know about Jocassee Wild Child tour
+What you need to know about the Lake Jocassee Wild Child tour

 When you get to Devils Fork during the summer they allow you to park in a grassy lot right before the entrance to the park.
 Just be aware that the park is very popular in the summer and you may need to wait in line so get there early enough before your tour begins.
 You’ll be shuttled into the park.